-This bow is constructed to be used in various ways.
-The center loop allows for sliding ribbons, string, cord and other materials through the back.
-With that option, you can use it for hair ties, belts and sashes, closures in garments, necklaces, bow ties, gift toppers and napkin ties to start.
-Apart from that, it can be attached to other fabric surfaces with a needle and thread.
-Also, double-sided tape, hot glue or other fabric adhesives are added options.
+The bow's structure makes it multi-purpose.
+The center loop permits sliding ribbons, string, and other materials through the back.
+So, you can use it for hair ties, belts, sashes, bow ties, and closures.
+Besides garments, necklaces, gift toppers, and napkin ties are great ways to use it.
+Methods to attach it to other surfaces include double-sided tape, hot glue and more.

 q&a making Bows with fabric scraps

-Before you start, you might have some questions:
+Before we start, you might have some questions

 What type of fabric scraps do I use to make a bow?